 AF can in principle reuse what is defined for V2X Application Server in clauses 5.4.5.2 in TS 23.287.
 The main new aspect is to introduce the “height” information in the location information.
 The location or path information of UAVs differs from that of ground vehicles considering the UAV flight path information.
 As described in TS 38.300, the Aerial UE flight path information consists of a number of waypoints defined as 3D locations and may contain a time stamp per waypoint.
 Based on this information, the solution adds “height” information as an attribute to the location information.

 The added “height” information is an important input for the NWDAF in order to generate a realistic QoS Sustainability analytics for UAV pre-mission flight planning and in-mission flight monitoring.
 While the antennas of the base station have a specific azimuth, the antennas are often directed to the ground, and the high-altitude coverage is thus rather limited (called “ground cells” in the following description).
 It can however be expected that there are also dedicated base stations deployed to provide a certain coverage for the high altitude (called “sky cells” in the following description).

-Editor's note: The assumption that such dedicated “sky cells” exist need to be confirmed during this study.
+Specifically, we can refer to what is defined in TS 38.331 clause 5.5.4.
+In this chapter, the “height” information is configured in the UE corresponding reportConfig, as described ‘eventH’.
+The ‘eventH1’ is used as the aerial UE altitude becomes higher than a threshold and the ‘eventH2’ is used as the aerial UE altitude becomes lower than a threshold.
+The ‘eventH’ can be used together with ‘eventA’ and it can be expressed as ‘eventAxHx’.
+The ‘eventAxHx’ is used to measure whether the neighbour cell condition is better or worse than a condition threshold and the aerial UE altitude is higher or lower than a height threshold.
+The mentioned measurement information indicates that the height information can have an effect on the condition or (RSRP) of serving cell.
+So, to introduce the “height” information in the location information expression of aerial UE is needed and cells supporting the aerial UE altitude can be considered as “sky cell”.

 If the UAV flight path is on a low altitude or close to the ground, the performance measurement information of the ground cells should be used for the generation of the analytics.
 If the UAV flight path is at higher altitudes, the coverage area of the ground cell is rather small (or there may be even no coverage anymore).
 Hence, the QoS Sustainability analytics for the UAV at a certain height should be only based on the performance measurement information of the sky cells.
 If the altitude is in a range where both types of cells (i.e. ground and sky cells) could provide connectivity, the NWDAF could combine the performance measurement information of both types of cells (e.g. applying certain altitude dependent weights).

-Editor's note: It is FFS whether the NWDAF can be enabled to calculate the coverage area of “ground cells” for different heights.
+With the height information (e.g., a height threshold or a height range) included in the location information, the NWDAF can derive the QoS Sustainability analytics for the aerial UE.
+The NWDAF collects the corresponding statistics information on the QoS KPI for the relevant 5QI of interests from the OAM.

 The NWDAF should therefore take the UAV height information into consideration in order to generate the QoS Sustainability analytics based on the performance measurement information of the most appropriate cells from OAM.
 In consequence, the AF has more accurate information available for UAV pre-mission flight planning and in-mission flight monitoring.

-Editor's note: It is FFS whether the NWDAF can be configured with information about the available “sky cells” and their coverage area.

 6.3.3 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.